tmuxinator/tmuxinator/README.md

 with the custom alias name provided.
 This is to enable reuse of a project without tmux session name collision.

+If there is a `./.tmuxinator.yml` file in the current working directory but not a named project file in `~/.tmuxinator`, tmuxinator will use the local file.
+This is primarily intended to be used for sharing tmux configurations in complex development environments.

 ## Shorthand

 A shorthand alias for tmuxinator can also be used.